Classification-group09/classsification-of-Buddhist-Religious-Item/README.md

 #### Gyalpozhing College of Information Technology (Bachelor of Science in Information Technology) third year project.

 This web-application is built to classify six different type of Buddhist religious item.
 This web-application uses Deep Learning algorithm (Convolutional Neural Network) to classify the religious item into their respective class.
+The CNN model automatically learns the relevant attributes without the need for human interaction.
+For example, we have seven different class images in our project, and it learns unique features for each.
+Furthermore, CNN is a computationally efficient algorithm.

 Website built using: HTML/CSS/JS, Bootstrap, Flask and Python